Article curated by Rowena Fletcher-Wood

 Other scholars think rising progesterone may be responsible for sleepiness and dream intensity.
 Increased tiredness increases the volume of sleep and so the volume of dreams.
 Pregnancy discomfits also break up the rhythm sleep, meaning you wake more and recall more.
 We can’t ignore these physiological factors (hormones and discomfits), otherwise we’d expect to see the same kinds of and vividness of dreams in (involved) expectant fathers.
 Some expectant fathers do report increased dreaming and more vivid and anxious dreams, but not all or as much.

-Although they’re not sure why, some researchers have linked poor sleep to longer and more difficult labour and delivery, with women sleeping < 6 hours a night 4.5 times more likely to undergo caesarean operation.
+Although they’re not sure why, some researchers have linked poor sleep to longer and more difficult labour and delivery, with women sleeping less than 6 hours a night 4.5 times more likely to undergo caesarean operation.
 Others found that shorter and easier deliveries were linked to labour nightmares, and hypothesised that this was because women were “practising” in their dreams!

 The thalidomide scandal highlights an important medical problem: that women, along with other marginalised categories such as ethnic minorities and the elderly, are still massively underrepresented in clinical studies.
 This means there are many unknowns about women’s health from sleeping disorders to heart attack symptoms, leading to misdiagnosis, mis-dosage, and severe health risks, that make women more likely to die of preventable medical conditions.
 However, this has been recently recognised and many scientists are working to try to effect change.

 We can’t measure the brain activity of a human foetus – not whilst they’re inside their mother.
 Researchers into brain activity instead perform EEG (electroencephogram) exams on premature babies and monitor eye movement to tell them about sleep cycles, although errors are common.